omnivector-solutions/jobbergate/jobbergate-docs/docs/source/developer_guide/integration_testing.md

 - Deleting the Job Submission, Job Script, and Application
 - Logging out through the CLI

 ## Setup

 To begin, you will need two separate terminals open.
-Change directory to the `jobbergate-composed` sub-project of the toplevel `jobbergate` folder.
+Change directory to the `jobbergate-composed` sub-project of the top-level `jobbergate` folder.

 First, you need to start up the Jobbergate platform with docker-compose.
 In one of your terminals, run the following command: